 Nov 16: The latest ACUNS Vienna FEMICIDE report focuses on girl refugees, displaced girls, migrant children, and the specific forms of violence and abuse occurring in the context of their flight.
 It’s available for free download here.

 Sep 16: The three witnesses (Hazel Richardson – UK, Rosina Wernig – Austria, Reiko Yamada – Japan) ringing the UN Vienna Peace Bell with Aldo Lale-Demoz, UNODC Deputy Executive Director.

 Aug 16: Lunch at the Semipalatinsk Test Site.
 To my left is Ela Ghandi, the former parliamentarian, peace activist, and granddaughter of Mahatma Ghandi.
 What a beautiful and inspiring soul.
 Also pictured are new friends: Rachel Carlsen, Carien Du Plessis and Alice Bromage.

-May 16: At the OEWG, support grew for negotiation of a treaty banning nuclear weapons.
-A significant working paper, A/AC.286/WP.36, was submitted by 126 states which had endorsed the pledge originating at the Vienna Conference on the Humanitarian Impact of Nuclear Weapons in 2014.
+May 16: At the OEWG, a significant working paper, A/AC.286/WP.36, was submitted by 126 states which had endorsed the pledge originating at the Vienna Conference on the Humanitarian Impact of Nuclear Weapons in 2014.